flaxandteal/flaxandteal-website/content/team.md

 ### Alana Murphy | Data Analysis

 [Alana](https://www.linkedin.com/in/alana-murphy-4ab8891aa/) works as a data analyst within Flax &amp; Teal, alongside carrying out a lot of our day-to-day duties as a company.
 Alana has a background in social science with quantitative methods and empirical research.
 Alana has worked with SPSS, Stata, HTML and Python.
-Alana also handles a lot of our social media contact!
+She also has experience with UX/UI testing.

 ### Andrea Kyurchiev | Developer

-[Andrea](https://www.linkedin.com/in/andrea-kyurchiev-b2250a15b/) recently joined Flax &amp; Teal as a free-lance consultant, before coming to work with us full-time as a full-stack developer.
-He has experience working with PHP, Laravel, JavaScript, C-Sharp, VueJS and more.
+[Andrea](https://www.linkedin.com/in/andrea-kyurchiev-b2250a15b/) joined Flax &amp; Teal as a free-lance consultant, before coming to work with us full-time as a full-stack developer.
+He is an experienced developer, working with PHP, Laravel, JavaScript, C-Sharp, VueJS and more.

 ### Kanika Miglani | Data Science & Analysis